ersilia-os/master-chem-featurizer/README.md

 # MolBERT featurizer
-This repository provides an interface to a pre-trained MolBERT model, as developed by BenevolentAI.
+This repository provides an interface to a pre-trained MolBERT model, as developed by BenevolentAI: https://github.com/BenevolentAI/MolBERT
+All credit goes to the original authors.

 ## Install